 Doctoral Student Publications

-Doctoral student names in bold.
+* Doctoral student names in bold

-Books and Book Chapters
+Books and Chapters

 Aljaadi A.M., Alharbi M. (2020).
 Overweight and Obesity Among Saudi Children: Prevalence, Lifestyle Factors, and Health Impacts.
 In: Laher I. (eds) Handbook of Healthcare in the Arab World.
 Springer, Cham. https://doi.org/10.1007/978-3-319-74365-3_187-1